Activities and Fun Things to Do with Preschoolers

 - Tea party.
 Have the preschooler host a tea party for dolls, stuffed animals and you.
 Invite others -- whether siblings or sitters -- to join in on the make-believe play to develop social skills, in addition to imagination.

 - Cooking or store.
 If the child has Little Tikes or similar plastic food and playsets at home, encourage her to re-enact familiar scenarios from real life.
 Or she can use older pots and pans.
 By driving the action herself, she's learning to develop narratives.

 - Dress up.
 Allow her to put on and take off costumes herself, which teaches hand-eye coordination in addition to creativity and role playing.

 - Story time.
 Read stories often.
 Ask questions about what objects the preschooler might see in picture books, and encourage the child to ask about any words she doesn't understand.
 This develops comprehension and vocabulary skills.
 It also provides important fodder for pretend play.

 - Sing songs.
-Build listening, voice, and language skills by singing favorite songs like "The Itsy Bitsy Spider."
-Adding the hand and body movements also develop hand-eye coordination and memory building.
+Build listening, voice and language skills by singing favorite songs like "The Itsy Bitsy Spider."
+Adding the hand and body movements also develops hand-eye coordination and memory building.

 - Take advantage of social and cultural opportunities.
 Preschoolers are curious about the world around them.
 A day trip -- even if it only lasts a couple of hours -- will occupy a preschooler while providing important social and cultural experiences.
 If you visit local museums and art galleries, point out colors and shapes.
 "Please touch" museums and exhibits encourage preschoolers to explore with their eyes and hands.